RDP1974/Delphi64RTL/Readme.md

 <br>
 <p align="center"><img src="RobiMM.gif" width="50%"></p>
 A common Delphi rest library tested with apachebench and 100 concurrent users (vm windows 2022 intel 9900k)<br>
+(This enhancement is only achievable on highly threaded apps doing mainly memory management.
+The gain in real world app scenario will be smaller)<br>
 I bet we can obtain high positions on techempower!<br>
 <br>
 About zlib IPP accelerated: you can use symbolic name Z_IPP_FAST_COMPRESSION which is equal to -2<br>